Beavj/Code-Connect/README.md

-# CodeWire
+# Code-Connect

 Try at https://SunilKumarRegar1404.github.io/Code-Connect/
-CodeWire is a node based editor inspired by UE4 Blueprints which helps in better visualization of the code, and faster scripting of complex and repetetive tasks.
+Code-Connect is a node based editor inspired by UE4 Blueprints which helps in better visualization of the code, and faster scripting of complex and repetetive tasks.
 It does't bind to any perticular language.
 Multiple target languages can be added to added in the future.